hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 We recommend reading the chaincode development and deployment sections to know more about the private chaincode coding language and the use of Fabric's external builder and launcher capabilities.

 ## Fabric Features Not (Yet) Supported
+***TODO***

 In order to focus the development resources on the core components of FPC, the MVP `FPC Lite` excludes certain Fabric features, which will be added in the future.

+- Multiple implementations for a single chaincode -- a feature added in Fabric v2.0.
+***not in current arch, but if you know other versions behave similarly and do not leak... good! but cannot install and use arbitrary package***
-- Multiple Implementations for a Single Chaincode -- a feature added in Fabric 2.0 -- is fundamentally incompatible for private chaincode like FPC where _all_ information flows have to be controlled: for FPC chaincodes to be considered equivalent they must be bit-for-bit identical in order to generate matching identities (i.e. MRENCLAVE).
+   -- is fundamentally incompatible for private chaincode like FPC where _all_ information flows have to be controlled: for FPC chaincodes to be considered equivalent they must be bit-for-bit identical in order to generate matching identities (i.e. MRENCLAVE).
 - Multiple key/value pairs and composite keys as well as secure access to MSP identities via `getCreator` will be supported once below [Roll-back Protection Extension](#rollback-protection-extension) is added.
 - Arbitrary endorsement policies
 - State-based endorsement